SarahTek/reading-notes/class-02.md

  **declarations**  within the block determines how the elements are formatted on a webpage.
 **Properties** indicate the aspects of the element you want to change.

-External CSS
+### External CSS

 * is a separate CSS file that can be accessed by creating a link within the head section it includes href type and rel.

-Internal CSS
+### Internal CSS

 * is used to define a style for a single HTML page

-CSS selectors
+### CSS selectors

-Css selectors are case sensitive, so they must match
+> Css selectors are case sensitive, so they must match

+* Universal selector: {} targets all the element on the page
+* Type selector: matches element names (h1, h2, h3)
+* ID selector: # element whose id attribute has a value
+* Child selector : li matches an elemnt that is a direct child of another

+# Javascript